MicrosoftDocs/cpp-docs.it-it/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parametri

-`right` Il contenitore di cui è lo stack costruito deve essere una copia.
+*a destra* il contenitore di cui lo stack costruito deve essere una copia.

 ### <a name="example"></a>Esempio